klickyfan/development-machine-builder/README.md

 **Babysitting Not Required...
 Much**

-For the most part the build will run independently, though you will be asked for the credentials your use to log in to the laptop soon after it starts.
+For the most part the build will run independently, though you will be asked for the credentials you use to log in to the laptop soon after it starts.

 **Logs That May Be Useful**